dezyne/community/Arduino_IDE_Guidelines/README.md

 Before you can upload to your board you must ensure to have the right USB drivers installed.
 There is ample info on the web.

-See Arduino-IDE (Sloeber) documentation how to use the serail monitor etc.
+See Arduino-IDE (Sloeber) documentation how to use the serial monitor etc.